RuncibleSpoon/F5AppSvcDemo/scenarios/AppSec/README.md

 ## Introduction

-The [OWASP Juicebox App](https://www.owasp.org/index.php/OWASP_Juice_Shop_Project) is a well written, almost-bug free applicaiton that is chck full of vulnerabilites for you to find and expliot.
+The [OWASP Juicebox App](https://www.owasp.org/index.php/OWASP_Juice_Shop_Project) is a well written, almost-bug free applicaiton that is chock full of vulnerabilites for you to find and expliot.

 For this test scenario you can first confugure the BIG-IP to proxy traffic to the contianer running on port 3000 on the app server, then check out a simple hack, then confugure BIG-IP to protect the application, and run the test agian.